Introduction

 and /1.0/fetch

-property of the processed image.
+for the processed image.

 Binary Responses